apache/drill/_docs/sql-reference/sql-commands/021-create-schema.md

 **exec.storage.enable_v3_text_reader**
 Enables the preview "version 3" of the text (CSV) file reader.
 The V3 text reader is the only reader in Drill 1.16 that supports file schemas.
+In Drill 1.17, this option is enabled by default.

 **store.table.use_schema_file**
 Enables the use of the schema file mechanism.